-object a SAM or an EBAM object
+object a SAM or an EBAM object.

-delta a numerical value specifying the Delta value
+delta a numerical value specifying the Delta value.

 filename character string naming the file in which the output should be stored.
-Must have the suffix ".html"
+Must have the suffix ".html".

-gene.names a character vector of the same length as object@d containing the names of the genes.
-Must only be specified if it is not specified in object, i.e. if it has not been specified in sam (data, cl, ...)
+gene.names a character vector of the same length as object@d (or object@z) containing the names of the genes.
+Must only be specified if it is not specified in object, i.e. if it has not been specified in sam (or ebam).

-addDataFrame logical indicating if gene-specific information on the differentially expressed genes should be added to the output entrez logical indicating if Entrez links should be added to the output refseq logical indicating if RefSeq links should be added to the output logical indicating if the gene symbols should be added to the output omim logical indicating if OMIM links should be added to the output logical indicating if UniGene links should be added to the output fullname logical indicating whether the full gene names should be added to the output which refseq character string or vector naming the first two letters of the RefSeq links that should be displayed in the html file chipname character string specifying the chip type used in the analysis.
+addDataFrame logical indicating if gene-specific information on the differentially expressed genes should be added to the output.

+entrez logical indicating if Entrez links should be added to the output.

+refseq logical indicating if RefSeq links should be added to the output.

+symbol logical indicating if the gene symbols should be added to the output.

+omim logical indicating if OMIM links should be added to the output.

+logical indicating if UniGene links should be added to the output.

+fullname logical indicating whether the full gene names should be added to the output.

+which.refseq character string or vector naming the first two letters of the RefSeq links that should be displayed in the html file.

+chipname character string specifying the chip type used in the analysis.
 Must be specified as in the meta-data section of Bioconductor (e.g., "hgu133a" for the Affymetrix HG-U133A chip).
 Needs not to be specified if cdfname is specified.
-For Affymetrix SNP chips (starting with the 500k array set), chipname can be specified by the metadata package name, i.e. either by "pd.genomewidesnp.5", by "pd.genomewidesnp.6", by "pd.mapping250k.nsp", or by "pd.mapping250k.st to add links to the Affymetrix webpage of the SNPs to the html output cdfname character string specifying the cdf name of the used chip.
+For Affymetrix SNP chips (starting with the 500k array set), chipname can be specified by the metadata package name, i.e. either by "pd.genomewidesnp.5", by "pd.genomewidesnp.6", by "pd.mapping250k.nsp", or by "pd.mapping250k.st to add links to the Affymetrix webpage of the SNPs to the html output.

+cdfname character string specifying the cdf name of the used chip.
 Must exactly follow the nomenclatur of the Affymetrix chips (e.g., "HG-U133A" for the Affymetrix HG-U133A chip).
 If specified, links to the Affymetrix webpage for the interesting genes will be added to the output.
-If SNP chips are considered, chipname instead of cdfname must be specified for obtaining these links refsnp either a character vector or a data frame.
+If SNP chips are considered, chipname instead of cdfname must be specified for obtaining these links.

+refsnp either a character vector or a data frame.
 If the former, refsnp containis the

 RefSNP IDs of the SNPs used in the SAM/EBAM analysis, where names (refsnp) specifies the names of these SNPs, i.e. their probe set IDs.
 If a data frame, then one column of refsnp must contain the RefSNP IDs of the SNPs, and the name of this column must be RefSNP.
 The other columns can contain additional annotations such as the chromosome or the physical position of each SNPs.
 The row names of refsnp must specify the SNPs, i.e. must be the probe set IDs of the SNPs.
-See buildSNPannotation for an automatical way to construct such a data frame given the corresponding metadata package max.associated integer specifying the maximum number of genes associated with the respective SNP displayed in the html output.
-If all entries should be shown, set $\max.associated = 0$ .
-This however might result in a very large html output.
+Using buildSNPannotation from the package scrime such a data frame can be generated automatically from the metadata package corresponding to the considered SNP chip.